dermatologist/kedro-dicom/README.md

-# Kedro Dicom
+# Kedro DICOM :stethoscope:

 This package consists of [Kedro pipelines](https://kedro.readthedocs.io/en/stable/kedro.pipeline.html) for preprocessing DICOM images.
 It converts
 DICOM images to PNG and creates a CSV file from metadata.
+Import this package into [this template](https://github.com/dermatologist/kedro-multimodal) for multimodal machine learning.

 ## Howto install

 ```